 I have learned that there are key moments that affect a student’s academic confidence especially as it pertains to writing.
 Therefore, my primary goals are to help students discover a love of reading, improve their confidence, and find their voice through writing.

-My husband Ruben teaches high school in the Mission and together we have raised three amazing children.
-Our two oldest are in college and the youngest is a senior in high school.
+My husband Ruben teaches high school in the Mission and together we have raised three amazing children who are all in college now!
 How time flies!
 When I am not grading student work, I enjoy reading, cooking, and writing poetry.
 I love my roles as parent and educator, and I am honored to be a part of the SFS community.